-When it comes to staying healthy during winter, I believe in prevention first.
+When it comes to staying healthy, I believe in prevention first.
 By prevention I don’t mean vaccines and screening tests.
 I believe in cultivating true health from the inside out by adopting healthy habits such as proper diet and exercise, an enjoyable family and social life, and a personal spiritual practice.

 Yet, even healthy people sometimes get sick.
-And with cold and flu season upon us, I want to share some of the best ways I know to stay healthy naturally and some natural ways you can treat symptoms so you can recover quickly if you do get sick.
+And with “cold and flu season” approaching I want to share some of the best ways I know to stay healthy naturally and some natural ways you can treat symptoms so you can recover quickly if you do get sick.

 - Keep your gut healthy.
-In the winter, it can be tempting to load up on comfort foods.
+In the cooler months, it can be tempting to load up on comfort foods.
 And I’m all for nourishing yourself emotionally, but it’s important not to forget healthy eating habits altogether.
 Remember, 80 percent of your immune system is in your gut microbiome.
 The best way to improve your microbiome is through your diet.
-So, continue eating a wide range of fruits and vegetables this winter, including lots of dark leafy greens, berries, onions, and raw garlic.
+So, be sure to eat a wide range of fruits and vegetables, including lots of dark leafy greens, berries, onions, and raw garlic.
 You may also want to add fermented foods that contain probiotics and prebiotics.
 This is an easy way to seed your gut with beneficial bacteria.
-Plus, adding spices such as ginger, cumin, turmeric, oregano, and cinnamon to your food can help to improve your digestion, and they have the added benefit of boosting your immune system because they have antibacterial properties.
+Adding spices such as ginger, cumin, turmeric, oregano, and cinnamon to your food can help to improve your digestion, and they have the added benefit of boosting your immune system because they have antibacterial properties.
 When you want to indulge in rich foods, try high-quality dairy, nuts and seeds, organic meats and fatty fish, and healthy fats.